splinesoft/SSBuild/readme.md

 * Send a push notification to your iOS devices with the ultimate outcome of all previous steps - success or failure.

 SSBuild powers continuous integration, packaging, archiving, Adhoc distributions, and notifications for my app [MUDRammer - A Modern MUD Client for iPhone and iPad](https://itunes.apple.com/us/app/mudrammer-a-modern-mud-client/id597157072?mt=8).

+You may have some custom build steps or requirements.
+SSBuild is meant to be forked - make it your own!

 ## Why?